Backdrop delivers features quickly with frequent "minor" releases every 4 months.

-Backdrop aims to deliver features to end-users more quickly with more frequent, "minor" releases every 4 months.
-At the same time, APIs move slowly over longer, "major" release cycles that happen every 3 years.
-Backdrop encourages both developers and end-users to upgrade through the features it delivers.
-In our Roadmap page, you can see a summary of the changes and features added to past releases as well as what we are planning for future releases.
+APIs will move slowly over longer, "major" release cycles that happen every 3 years or more.
+Backdrop encourages everyone to upgrade through the new features it delivers.
+On our Roadmap page, you can see a summary of the changes and features added to past releases as well as what we are planning for future releases.
 For a more detailed changelog of all releases, see the release history on Github.

 Backdrop uses semantic versioning (which is also used by Drupal 8).
 Take a closer look at version 1.2.4, for example:

 PatchBackwards-compatible bug fixes

 The whole thing is based on the http://semver.org model.
 In "plain English", user experience or developer experience improvements (tagged as [UX] and [DX] respectively on GitHub) with no functionality change, i.e. changing a string of help text on a field (may require updating of existing tests) can go into any bug fix release, minor release or major release.
 So an increment from 1.5.1 to 1.5.2 for example could fit this example.